KnrkTam/nextfire-app/README.md

 ## Key Features

 The key features for this project are
-- Custom Firebase usernames
+- Custom username (data stores in firestore)
 - Bot-friendly content (SEO)
 - Advanced SSR, SSG, and ISR techniques
-- Firestore CRUD and data modeling
+- Firestore CRUD and data modeling (non-relational database)
 - Reactive forms with react-hook-form
 - Image file uploads
 - Realtime post-likes